 When we talk about alloy steel applications we can divide alloy steel into four distinct groups:

-1) Magnetic Alloys – they contain at least three elements with magnetic properties, most likely iron, nickel, and cobalt.
-The strongest alloys in this class have iron inside of it.
+These alloys contain at least one of three elements with magnetic properties, most likely iron, nickel, and cobalt.
+The strongest alloys in this class include iron as part of their composition.
 This gives them magnetic properties.

-2) Tool and die steel is a combination of abrasion resistance and air-hardening characteristics.
-The 4140 steel is counted into this category.
+These alloys are characterized by a combination of abrasion resistance and air-hardening characteristics.
+4140 steel belongs in this category.

-3) Stainless and Heat resistant – Stainless steel is steel that has been altered with elements that hinder corrosion, while heat resistant steel is steel that has been treated so it can resist very high temperatures.
+Stainless steel includes elements that hinder corrosion in its composition, while heat resistant steel is steel that has been treated so it can resist very high temperatures.

-4) Structural steel is probably the most known and widespread application of alloy steel.
-It is usually used in large buildings, to give them more structural stability.
+This is probably the most known and widespread application of alloy steel.
+It is usually used in large buildings for structural stability.
 People have realized the potential of this type of alloy and many structures that are deemed very safe, even when hit by a powerful earthquake, come with some sort of structural steel.

-One of the most versatile types of steel is the 4140 alloy steel.
+One of the most versatile types of steel is 4140 alloy steel.
 There are a wide variety of industries that use this alloy steel.
 4140 steel is steel alloyed with chromium and molybdenum.
-The first part of the mix gives the steel much greater hardness penetration, while the second part, the molybdenum infuses the steel with a high level of strength and hardness.
-This makes it a great material for creating shafts, nuts, bolts, all kinds of machinery parts, gears, slides, steel collets, drill collars, etc.
+Chromium gives the steel much greater hardness penetration, while molybdenum increases its strength and hardness.
+These properties make this alloy a great material for manufacturing shafts, nuts, bolts, all kinds of machinery parts, gears, slides, steel collets, drill collars, and other parts.

-Another popular and widely available type of alloy steel is the 4130 steel.
-Much like the previously mentioned 4140, it is also an alloy of chromium and molybdenum.
-But with different percentages.
-The carbon content in this ally is said to be around 0.30%.
-Since it has a relatively small amount of carbon, this makes it a very good choice for fusion weldability.
-Some of the most common applications for this type of steel is for structural purposes.
-That might include aircraft engine mounts and tubing applications.
+Another popular and widely available type of alloy steel is 4130 steel.
+Like 4140 steel, it is also an alloy of steel, chromium and molybdenum, albeit with different concentrations of these elements.
+The carbon content in this alloy is around 0.30 percent.
+Its small concentration of carbon makes this material a very good choice for fusion weldability.
+One of the most common applications for this type of steel is for structural purposes, including aircraft engine mounts and tubing applications.
 It can be easily machined, but is most easily treated when in a normalized and tempered condition.
 If you are looking for an alloy steel that is easy to weld and easy to cold work, 4130 steel is one of the best options.

-Now you have a better idea of what kind of steel to choose for your construction purpose.
+Now you have a better idea of what kind of steel to choose for your specific purpose.